ctxkiwi/typed-js/README.md

         alert("..."); // Will fail unless you use: def func alert (string) void }

+    // Macros
     #if debug eq 1
     console.log("An element was deleted")
     #endif
 };

-Element myButton = document.getElementById("my-button");
+// Element is one of the default structs provided by tjs and follows the definitions found on the MDN website Element myButton = document.getElementById("my-button");

 aMessage msg = {